 The camera connects to a smart phone that supports the AutoShare feature via a WLAN.
-When you capture a photo with your camera, the photo is saved to the smart phone automatically.
+When you capture a photo with your camera, the photo is saved to a smart phone automatically.

-- The AutoShare feature is supported by Galaxy series smart phones or Galaxy Tab models with the Android 2.3 OS or higher or iOS devices with the iOS 6.0 or higher.
-Before using this feature, check the device's firmware and update it if needed. - You should install Samsung SMART CAMERA App on your phone or device before using this feature.
+- The AutoShare feature is supported by smart phones or tablets running Android OS or iOS.
+(Some features may not be supported by some models.)
+Before using this feature, update the device's firmware to the latest version.
+If the firmware version is not the most recent, this function may not perform properly. - You should install Samsung SMART CAMERA App on your phone or device before using this feature.
 You can download the application from Samsung Apps, the Google Play Store, or the Apple App Store.
-Samsung SMART CAMERA App is compatible with Samsung camera models manufactured in 2013 or later. - To install and launch Samsung SMART CAMERA App on an NFC-enabled smart phone, turn on the NFC feature and place the smart phone near an NFC tag (p.
-30) on the camera.
-This feature is supported by smart phones running Android OS 2.3 or higher.
-This feature is not available for iOS devices. - You must insert a memory card to use this feature. - If you set this function, the setting is maintained even when you change the Shooting mode. - This feature may not be supported in some modes or may not be available with some shooting options. - On the camera, in Shooting mode, press [MENU]. - 2 On the camera, select $\bigcirc$ $\rightarrow$ AutoShare $\rightarrow$ On. - If the pop-up message that prompts you to download the application appears, select Next.
+Samsung SMART CAMERA App is compatible with Samsung camera models manufactured in 2013 or later. - For devices running Android OS 2.3.3 2.3.7, download Samsung SMART CAMERA App from www.samsung.com. - If you set this function, the setting is maintained even when you change the Shooting mode. - This feature may not be supported in some modes or may not be available with some shooting options.

-- 3 On the smart phone, turn on Samsung SMART CAMERA App. - For iOS devices, turn on the Wi-Fi feature before turning on the application. - To start the application automatically on an NFC-enabled smart phone, turn on the function and place the smart phone near the NFC tag (p.
-30) on the camera.
-Verify that the smart phone is connected to your camera, and then skip to step 6. - Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time. - 5 On the camera, allow the smart phone to connect to your camera. - If the smart phone has been connected to your camera before, it is connected automatically. - An icon that shows the connection status ((1)) will appear on the camera's screen. - 6 On the camera, capture a photo. - The captured photo is saved to the camera, and then transferred to the smart phone. - If you recorded a video, it is saved only to the camera.
+- In Shooting mode, select [MENU] $\rightarrow \bigcirc \rightarrow AutoShare \rightarrow On$. - If the pop-up message that prompts you to download the application appears, select Next. - To require PIN verification when connecting the smart phone to the camera, select Security Settings. (p.
+144) - 2 On the smart phone, turn on Samsung SMART CAMERA App. - For iOS devices, turn on the Wi-Fi feature before turning on the application. - To start the application automatically on an NFC-enabled smart phone, turn on the function and place the smart phone near the NFC tag (p.
+29) on the camera.
+Verify that the smart phone is connected to your camera, and then skip to step 5. - 3 Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time. - If the Wi-Fi Privacy lock is enabled, enter the PIN displayed on the camera to the smart phone.